Rand Stats

 Plugin classes should do the Samaki::Plugin role, and at a minimum should implement the execute method and have name and description attributes.
 The usual RAKULIB directories are searched for plugins, so adding local plugins is a matter of adding a new calss and placing it into this search path.

-In addition to the strings above, a class definition may be placed directly into the configuration file, and this definition can reference other plugins.
+In addition to classes defined in code, class definitions may be placed directly into the configuration file.

-For instance, this defines a plugin called python for executing python code:
+For instance, this snippet below is sufficient to implement a plugin called python for executing python code, saving the result to a file for that cell:

 / python / => class SamakiPython does Samaki::Plugin {